UHMC/module-4-supplemental/README.md

 ![Parityexec](parityexec.PNG)

 3. Execute parity with --version just like in the above screenshot to make sure that you are using the correct version.
 We are looking for v2.5.0 and above.
-4. We are going to execute Parity with a flag to sync with the [Rinkeby testnet.](Rinkeby) The command is:
+4. We are going to execute Parity with a flag to sync with the [Rinkeby testnet.][Rinkeby] The command is:
 ```
 parity.exe --chain rinkeby
 ```